Myanmar: Aung San Suu Kyi detained by military in apparent coup | DW | 31.01.2021

 The army's commander-in-chief, General Min Aung Hlaing told military personnel on Wednesday that it may be "necessary" to revoke the constitution if it was not abided by.

-Political tensions escalated when a military spokesman refused to rule out the possibility of a coup, and warned the armed forces could "take action" if concerns about election irregularities were not addressed.
+Political tensions escalated when a military spokesman warned the armed forces could "take action" if concerns about election irregularities were not addressed.

 However, in a statement on Saturday, the military — officially named the Tatmadaw in Burmese — appeared to backtrack on its rhetoric, saying that the general's remarks had been misinterpreted.